cybozu-go/moco/docs/design.md

 ![design_architecture](http://www.plantuml.com/plantuml/png/ZLEnRjim4Dtv5GTdIGS3jRmLHH54cOoaSKi4GM5xeAIBhPeYLP9AQmJvzrAaB96nXMGHmFSUxzqz7Q-qOSeq5ISiDrB1WqP5LXJLSvdZMZnPg6BQeDe0qr1fJxnHQCwUKJk5FYg8a0N2T_lvtEAJHwdsg2RmGW1gbk_P5k5cwQWRhBayL2YCfm5MrK7BZIFl3lH-0XU_a7FvrvAlv3MeFJjgVjp2dUlpqXjzYfqezKfgcC6dXbEClFxmOkRj_67SC0aCQJlsRCmmUSSm-PZX_ArXCcOuVyTmFcuub4aNJfGgAHOowojabcxg3GmLib9mkLqBTwYRgZuPeM26PKmZhAYHoXRt_ckn5hRNN5OrCsN6SItkiz-O6-XahS0MkostEtFD6uINFf1K2gCaNt8cqFVf0N28xxQtdR2wRBSHLLpDJ-GIJNdJx_OaH2xJdpRVYsKfzbv-xGAW-GwBXdUJnDZ9bU1FU7q0HC8kx4sS_23mlNetBmg0oDO7txvXc4w_zSyLle3L3xWUmSC4B9SgP0O7Efvt4BIFzTpzHsRotS36rq_v89upjRjS1YQKVvrEsoT-1alEO7FI5NFdT47yTbkNumfQbuUQIrQGFaB7qfbbbah-En0T4yaOCPXDLRk35Wp-7hb2KJGL_my0)

-The operator has the responsibility to create master-slave configuration of MySQL clusters.
+The operator has the responsibility to create primary-replica configuration of MySQL clusters.

 When the `MySQLCluster` is created, the operator starts deploying a new MySQL cluster as follows.
 In this section, the name of `MySQLCluster` is assumed to be `mysql`.

 1. The operator creates `StatefulSet` which has `N`(`N`=3 or 5) `Pod`s and its headless `Service`.
-2. The operator sets `mysql-0` as master and the other `Pod`s as slave.
+2. The operator sets `mysql-0` as primary and the other `Pod`s as replica.
-   The index of the current master is managed under `MySQLCluster.status.currentMasterIndex`.
+   The index of the current primary is managed under `MySQLCluster.status.currentPrimaryIndex`.
 3. The operator creates some k8s resources.
-  - `Service` for accessing master, both for MySQL protocol and X protocol.
+  - `Service` for accessing primary, both for MySQL protocol and X protocol.
-  - `Service` for accessing slaves, both for MySQL protocol and X protocol.
+  - `Service` for accessing replicas, both for MySQL protocol and X protocol.
   - `Secrets` to store credentials.
   - `ConfigMap` to store cluster configuration.
   - `ServiceAccount`, `Role` and `RoleBinding` to allow Pods to access resources.